BBS PhD Program

 Admissions

 The success of the BBS Program is dependent on the quality of the graduate students enrolled.
 We, therefore, take great care in the selection of potential students: the BBS Admissions Committee reviews and evaluates all applications.
 Candidates come from many academic backgrounds.
-There are no set standards; rather we are searching for applicants who we believe can flourish in the program.
-Applicants are judged on the entire application package, including academic credentials, the statement of purpose and letters of recommendation.
-Prior research experience is considered particularly useful; however, it is not a prerequisite.
+The BBS program is searching for applicants who we believe can flourish in the program and have research interests that align with funded projects in our research labs.
+Applicants are judged on the entire application package, including academic credentials, statements of purpose, and letters of recommendation.
+The majority of our admitted applicants have prior research experience.

 Application Requirements

-1. Review the Research Areas to identify at least three faculty who are doing research that interests you.
-You will be asked to identify which faculty member(s) are you potentially interested in working with.
-It is helpful if you had made contact with potential faculty rotation mentors to see if they are accepting new graduate students.
+1. Review the Research Areas to identify at least three faculty members whose research interests you.
+In the educational section of the PhD application, you will be asked to specify which faculty members you are particularly interested in working with.
+You should also include these faculty names in your academic statement of purpose.
+It would be beneficial to contact potential faculty rotation mentors to determine if they are accepting new graduate students; however, this step is not required.

 2. Choose a concentration that most interests you.